connkat/neuro-beats/README.md

-# neuro-beats
+# Neuro-Beats

-Landing page for Techstars Startup Weekend project.
+A landing page for Techstars Startup Weekend concept.
+Build with CRA with JS.